hybridables/always-done/README.md

 - [is-node-stream](https://www.npmjs.com/package/is-node-stream): Strictly and correctly checks if value is a nodejs stream. | [homepage](https://github.com/tunnckocore/is-node-stream#readme "Strictly and correctly checks if value is a nodejs stream.")
 - [minibase](https://www.npmjs.com/package/minibase): MiniBase is minimalist approach to Base - @node-base, the awesome framework.
 Foundation… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "MiniBase is minimalist approach to Base - @node-base, the awesome framework.
 Foundation for building complex APIs with small units called plugins.
 Works well with most of the already existing [base][] plugins.")
 - [on-stream-end](https://www.npmjs.com/package/on-stream-end): Handles completion and errors of any stream - readable/writable/duplex. | [homepage](https://github.com/tunnckocore/on-stream-end#readme "Handles completion and errors of any stream - readable/writable/duplex.")
 - [try-catch-callback](https://www.npmjs.com/package/try-catch-callback): try/catch block with a callback, used in [try-catch-core][].
-Use it when you… [more](https://github.com/tunnckocore/try-catch-callback#readme) | [homepage](https://github.com/tunnckocore/try-catch-callback#readme "try/catch block with a callback, used in [try-catch-core][].
+Use it when you… [more](https://github.com/hybridables/try-catch-callback#readme) | [homepage](https://github.com/hybridables/try-catch-callback#readme "try/catch block with a callback, used in [try-catch-core][].
 Use it when you don't care about asyncness so much and don't want guarantees.
 If you care use [try-catch-core][].")
-- [try-catch-core](https://www.npmjs.com/package/try-catch-core): Asynchronous and sync tryCatch in one place.
-The callback is securely wrapped… [more](https://github.com/tunnckocore/try-catch-core#readme) | [homepage](https://github.com/tunnckocore/try-catch-core#readme "Asynchronous and sync tryCatch in one place.
-The callback is securely wrapped with a [dezalgo][] and [once][].")
+- [try-catch-core](https://www.npmjs.com/package/try-catch-core): Low-level package to handle completion and errors of sync or asynchronous functions… [more](https://github.com/hybridables/try-catch-core#readme) | [homepage](https://github.com/hybridables/try-catch-core#readme "Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
+Useful for and used in higher-level libs such as [always-done][] to handle completion of anything.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/hybridables/always-done/issues/new).